ibm-cloud-docs/cis/faq.md

 No, they can only be configured with HTTP/HTTPS.

-## Can GLB be configured for non-HTTP/HTTPS traffic?
+## Can global load balancers be configured for non-HTTP/HTTPS traffic?
 {:#cis-faq-glb-non-http-traffic}
 {: faq}

-No, they can only be configured with HTTP/HTTPS.
+No, global load balancers can only be configured with HTTP/HTTPS.

-## Will disabling all of my origins in an origin pool disable the entire pool itself?
+## Does disabling all of my origins in an origin pool disable the entire pool itself?
 {:#cis-faq-disabling-origins-disable-origin-pool}
 {: faq}